hasura/graphql-engine/manual/deploy-docker/index.rst

    :keywords: hasura, manual, docker, image, custom service

 ===========================================
-Deploy custom services using Docker images
+Deploying custom services using Docker images
 ===========================================

 Not all requirements for your app may be met by the Hasura data, auth APIs.